 ISO 13485 applies to organisations involved in the manufacturing of medical devices: from design and development, production, storage and distribution to installation or maintenance of medical devices (and related activities), regardless of size or business type.
 ISO 13485 certification is also often required for suppliers in the field of, among other things, the distribution and sterilisation of medical devices.
 In addition, healthcare institutions may also have to deal with this if they develop medical devices themselves.

 The standard NEN-EN-ISO 13485 contains requirements for a quality management system that can be used by organisations that provide services related to the lifecycle of a medical device.
 This includes development, production, sales, transport, installation, maintenance and decommissioning, but also related services such as sterilisation and testing.
 ISO 13485 follows a structure that makes the standard eminently applicable alongside other management systems, such as ISO 14001 for environmental management or the ISO 9001 quality standard.

-Safety and quality are non-negotiable in the medical devices industry – they can literally mean the difference between life and death.
-With increasingly strict regulatory requirements and expectations from customers and organizations throughout the supply chain, it is critical to demonstrate best practice in quality management processes – and ISO 13485 certification can do that.
+In the healthcare sector, no compromises can be made when it comes to safety and quality.
+After all, medical aids can literally mean the difference between life and death.
+With increasingly stringent requirements and ever higher expectations from customers and organizations throughout the supply chain, it is crucial to be in control of quality management processes in this area.
+You can prove that with ISO 13485 certification.

 ISO 13485 and the MDR

-The ISO 13485 quality standard helps suppliers of medical devices and related services comply with the Medical Devices Regulation (MDR).
-The introduction of this new European regulation will bring major changes for both healthcare institutions and manufacturers of medical devices:
+The ISO 13485 quality standard helps suppliers of medical devices and related services to comply with the Medical Devices Regulation (MDR).
+This new European regulation applies since 26 May 2021 and ensures: